johary1/success-modal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ```
+This is for educational purpose so feel free to reuse it and adapt for your personal need
 ```